riverbed/Riverbed-Community-Toolkit/APM/401-apm-analysis-server-on-aws-ec2/README.md

 ### How to create myself a temporary URL of the installer package?

-From the [Riverbed Support page](https://support.riverbed.com/content/support/software/aternity-dem/aternity-apm.html) check for *Aternity APM Analysis Server (Linux Installer)* and download the latest version of the installer package.
+From the [Riverbed Support page](https://support.riverbed.com/content/support/software/aternity-dem/aternity-apm.html) check for *APM Analysis Server (Linux Installer)* and download the latest version of the installer package.
 Then you can upload it in a storage of your choice, for example in an AWS S3 Bucket from which you can generate a protected temporary URL, for example *https://yourbucket.s3.amazonaws/temporary/installer.tar?token=123&validity=12*.
 Whether private or public, the URL must be accessible to the EC2 instance, allowing to fetch the package and install the software.

 ### How to connect to the APM Analysis Server console?